-The Arty Z7 provides a 50 MHz clock to the Zynq PS_CLK input, which is used to generate the clocks for each of the PS subsystems.
-The 50 MHz input allows the processor to operate at a maximum frequency of 650 MHz and the DDR3 memory controller to operate at a maximum of 525 MHz (1050 Mbps).
+The Arty Z7 provides a 50 MHz () clock to the Zynq PS_CLK input, which is used to generate the clocks for each of the PS subsystems.
+The 50 MHz () input allows the processor to operate at a maximum frequency of 650 MHz () and the DDR3 memory controller to operate at a maximum of 525 MHz () (1050 Mbps).
+The Arty Z7 Zynq Presets file available on the Arty Z7 Resource Center (https://digilent.com/reference/programmable-logic/arty-z7/start) can be imported into the Zynq Processing System IP core in a Vivado project to properly configure the Zynq to work with the 50 MHz () input clock.

 The PS has a dedicated PLL capable of generating up to four reference clocks, each with settable frequencies, that can be used to clock custom logic implemented in the PL.
-Additionally, the Arty Z7 provides an external 125 MHz reference clock directly to pin H16 of the PL.
+Additionally, the Arty Z7 provides an external 125 MHz () reference clock directly to pin H16 of the PL.
 The external reference clock allows the PL to be used completely independently of the PS, which can be useful for simple applications that do not require the processor.

-The PL of the Zynq-Z7020 also includes 4 MMCM's and 4 PLL's that can be used to generate clocks with precise frequencies and phase relationships.
-Any of the four PS reference clocks or the 125 MHz external reference clock can be used as an input to the MMCMs and PLLs.
+The PL of the Zynq also includes MMCM's and PLL's that can be used to generate clocks with precise frequencies and phase relationships.
+Any of the four PS reference clocks or the 125 MHz () external reference clock can be used as an input to the MMCMs and PLLs.
+The Arty Z7-10 includes 2 MMCM's and 2 PLL's, and the Arty Z7-20 includes 4 MMCM's and 4 PLL's.
 For a full description of the capabilities of the Zynq PL clocking resources, refer to the "7 Series FPGAs Clocking Resources User Guide" available from Xilinx.

 Figure 11.1 outlines the clocking scheme used on the Arty Z7.
-Note that the reference clock output from the Ethernet PHY is used as the 125 MHz reference clock to the PL, in order to cut the cost of including a dedicated oscillator for this purpose.
+Note that the reference clock output from the Ethernet PHY is used as the 125 MHz () reference clock to the PL, in order to cut the cost of including a dedicated oscillator for this purpose.
 Keep in mind that CLK125 will be disabled when the Ethernet PHY (IC1) is held in hardware reset by driving the PHYRSTB signal low.